onox/orka/README.md

 - **Atmosphere and terrain**.
 Render a realistic atmosphere or adaptive tessellated terrain.

+- **Windows and input devices**.
+Use [AWT][url-awt] to manage input devices like the pointer, keyboard, and gamepads, and windows that can display 3D graphics.
+It has a similar purpose as GLFW and SDL.
+Alternatively, a library like [SDL][url-sdl] can be used instead to create windows and process input.

 - **Joysticks and gamepads**.
 Manage joysticks and gamepads.
 Analog axes can be filtered with a low-pass filter, dead zones can be removed, and axes and triggers can be inverted or normalized.